 Links to check latest per unit electricity rates in various states in India

-Click on this link: Domestic Electricity LT Tariff Slabs and Rates for all states in India in 2014
+Click on this link: Domestic Electricity LT Tariff Slabs and Rates for all states in India

 Steps to use the tool:

 1) Select Utility: Once you log in, the first thing you need to do is select utility.
 Select your state, district and utility and the system save your information for the user session automatically.

 2) Enter Units: Enter this value as shown on your electricity bill.
 This shows up as units consumed.